-Kalki Subramaniam is an Indian transgender activist, artist, poet, actor and inspirational speaker.
-Kalki is the founder of Sahodari Foundation, an organization which works for the social, political and economic empowerment of Transgender people in India.
+Kalki Subramaniam is a celebrated Indian transgender activist, artist, poet, actor and inspirational speaker.
+Kalki is the founder of Sahodari Foundation, an organization which works for Indian transgender population through its powerful art projects.
+She was born in Pollachi, a beautiful town in Tamilnadu, India.

-She has spoken over to a million students across India and is known for her relentless and fierce activism for establishing social justice and equality for transgender people in India.
-She was one of the prominent Indian activists advocating and lobbying behind the recognition of legal rights for transgender people by the Supreme court of India in 2014.
+Being a champion of transgender rights, Kalki has spoken over to a million students across India and is known for her relentless activism.
+She was one of the prominent activists who lobbied for the recognition of legal rights for transgender people and had a milestone victory in 2014 when the Supreme court of India finally recognized the transgender community’s civil rights in the country.
 Kalki has received several awards for her contribution towards transgender rights.
-Kalki was one of the major campaigners behind the Indian Supreme Court’s verdict legalizing transgender identities in India.

 Her collection of poetry in Tamil titled ‘Kuri Aruthean’ was published in 2014.
 It has been hailed as an outstanding work of poetry.
 Kalki’s debut in Indian film world happened with ‘Narthaki’, an offbeat film about the life journey of a transsexual woman – her quest for happiness, love and finding her identity and true happiness.
 She became the first transsexual actor in India to do a lead role in a major motion picture.

 She received numerous awards for social work, film performances and her literary contributions.
-On March 8th 2015, women’s day, Facebook chose Kalki as one of the 12 inspiring women of the world who use Facebook as a community development platform for empowerment.
+On March 8th, 2015, Facebook chose Kalki as one of the 12 inspiring women of the world who use Facebook as a community development platform for empowerment.
 In 2016, Kalki was nominated by L’Oreal Paris India as the ‘Woman of Worth’ under the arts category.

-In February 2017, Kalki Subramaniam was invited by the Harvard University to speak at the India Conference; she received a standing ovation during her speech.
+In February 2017, Kalki Subramaniam was invited by the Harvard University to speak at the India Conference where she received a standing ovation for her speech.
 She also spoke at University of California during her U.S Visit.
 In June 2017, Kalki was awarded the honorary doctorate by International Tamil University USA in Madurai.

 In 2018, Kalki was invited by Ministry of Global Affairs, Canada to participate at the Global Conference on lgbt human rights and Inclusive development which happened in Vancouver, Canada.
 She was also felicitated by Canada Tamil Sangam in Toronto.
 She was honored by MG Motors as one of the finest changemakers of India.